 The essence of Bulgarian culture lies in its reverence for nature, close-knit family bonds, and a collectivist approach to life.
 Bulgarian society places great importance on group harmony, often prioritising communal interests over individual desires.
 Moreover, respecting one's elders is deeply ingrained in the local customs, showcasing the value placed on age and wisdom.

 For expats arriving from more developed nations, adapting to Bulgaria's infrastructure could be a bit of a hurdle, as it sometimes requires maintenance and improvements.
 While progress is being made, the bureaucratic system has a history of issues of inefficiency and corruption.
 Nonetheless, many expats learn to navigate these challenges, enabling them to embrace Bulgaria's breathtaking landscapes, warm and welcoming people, and budget-friendly lifestyle.

 Bulgarians tend to be formal and polite upon first meetings.
 Greetings are often initiated with a handshake, while close friends might kiss each other on the cheek.

 Bulgarians are known to be direct and may express their views vividly.
 Bulgarians also convey much meaning in their hand gestures and facial expressions.
 Expats may experience some initial confusion, as head shaking in Bulgaria may convey the opposite meaning of what expats might expect.
 In Bulgaria, nodding the head indicates 'no', while shaking the head indicates 'yes'.

 Although English is increasingly spoken, especially by Bulgaria's younger generations, the majority of Bulgarians don't speak English.
 Some Bulgarians can speak Russian, French or German, which is advantageous for expats with knowledge of these languages.

-Knowing some Bulgarian is useful as many bus drivers, police officers and government officials don’t speak English.
+Knowing some Bulgarian will be helpful to expats, as many bus drivers, police officers and government officials don't speak English.